Register to vote

 You can email email@example.com or call us on 01273 291999 with your name and address and request a form to be sent to you in the post.

-Or, you can download a paper voter registration form, print and complete a form and post to:
+Or, you can download a paper voter registration form, print and complete a form and post or hand deliver to:

 Electoral Services Office